Yuanzhe-Jia/Build-A-Neural-Network/README.md

 from model import categorical_accuracy #evaluation metrics
 ```

 Step 3.
-See an image classification example in the `experiements.ipynb` file to learn how to build a neural network using these functions.
+See an image classification example in the `experiements.ipynb` file to learn how to build a classifier based on the self-built neural network structure.
+The prediction loss, prediction accuracy and running time are adopted as the evaluation methods.
+Hyper-parameter tuning, comparative analysis and ablation studies are also included.